twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

        /
       o feature-1a (aaaaaa)
      /
-o---o- master (ffffff)
+o---o master (ffffff)
 ```

-For the purpose of dependent PRs, we are going to add one more notion known as a `base` branch.
+For the purpose of dependent PRs, we are going to add one more concept known as a `base` branch.
 This is where the historical branch forked from it's dependent branch.
-For the example above, our structure will look like
+For our example, this will look like:

+// TODO: Resume from here... but we need to standardize on numbers or whatever

 ```
                 +---o feature-1b.squashed (b22222)